wobbrock/multpois/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This release (0.3.0) has minor changes:
+* This release (0.3.1) is just a patch:

-* Fixed glmer.mp and glmer.mp.con to use 'alt' factor as a random slope in mixed- effects models, which brought its results in line with further testing of lme4::glmer family=binomial.
-* Used factor() in glm.mp.con and glmer.mp.con to reset factor levels of composite factors made for post hoc pairwise comparisons.
-This prevents warnings from the formerly unused factor levels being dropped automatically.
-* Minor updates to documentation for functions.
-* Minor updates to vignette for presentation and writing clarity.
+* Updated data and examples to set the levels of responses with "yes", "no", and "maybe" categories so they show in that order.
+Same for the icecream data to sort by "vanilla", "chocolate", and "strawberry", and seasons to be "fall", "winter", "spring", and "summer".